genjax-dev/genjax-chi/README.md

   in (e, i) }
 ```

 Notice here that the primitive distribution objects are inlined into our primitive, as is the address.

-Later on, our handling interpreter will fetch these objects out and use them to codegen/handle at the site of `trace` -- keep this in mind.
+> Later on, we'll see how our handling interpreter will fetch these objects out and use them to codegen/handle at the site of `trace`.

 `trace` is a `core.Primitive` (from `jax`) which we've defined -- it has no XLA or native interpretation, instead we have to handle it by providing an interpretation for it, a desugaring to native `jax` constructs.

-Here's one way to handle `trace` (which I'll unpack!):
+Here's one way to handle `trace`:

 ```python
 class Simulate(Handler):